-We are undertaking a large number of new business initiatives at the same time in order to support our future growth.
-We have multiple growth initiatives and innovation in our development pipeline, including efforts to expand our business through (i) international expansion of our business, (ii) enhancement of our merchandise assortment including improvements to quality of our products and services, (iii) launching new business initiatives including real estate development and an expanded scope of RH Hospitality as well as other new categories of products and services.
-We have introduced a number of new product categories such as RH Modern and are in the process of launching other major new offerings such as RH Contemporary, a new collection that bridges the gap between RH Interiors and RH Modern.
-We are continuing to pursue a substantial expansion of the RH Hospitality offering which includes integrated Restaurants and wine bars in a number of our Galleries and will also incorporate standalone restaurants and guesthouses as well as other innovations such as our private jets RH1 and RH2, and our luxury yacht RH3.
-We are also investing in other new business initiatives including through business acquisitions and investment in joint ventures such as a number of real estate development projects such as the RH Ecosystem in Aspen, Colorado, which will include retail locations, hospitality concepts, residential properties, and workforce housing projects.
+We are undertaking a large number of new business initiatives at the same time, including efforts to expand our business through (i) international expansion, (ii) enhancement of our merchandise assortment and improvements to the quality of our products and services, and (iii) launching new business initiatives, including real estate development and the expansion of RH Hospitality.
+We have introduced a number of new product categories such as RH Modern and RH Contemporary, expanded the RH Hospitality offering which includes integrated Restaurants and Wine Bars in a number of our Galleries, standalone restaurants and guesthouses, as well as introduced other innovations such as our private jets RH1 and RH2, and our luxury yacht RH3.
+We are also investing in other new business initiatives, including business acquisitions and investment in joint ventures such as a number of real estate development projects.